The Challenge: Rivals II: Jungle games

 The first part of the final challenge begins with the remaining six teams swimming one mile in the middle of the ocean to "Dream Island", where each team has to solve three geometric puzzles — a square, a cube and a cross.
-Prior to the start of the final challenge, T. J. Lavin explains to each team that there is only room for four teams — two of each gender — on the super yacht.
+Prior to the start of the final challenge, it is revealed that there is only room for four teams — two of each gender — on the super yacht.
 To get to the yacht, each team will have a 60-minute time limit to build replicas of the aforementioned shapes with oversize blocks that match each team's designated diagrams, retrieve a key to a kayak, and paddle their way to the yacht.
 If a team does not solve their designated puzzle within a 60-minute limit, they are permitted to retrieve a key to a kayak, provided that the other competing teams do not correctly solve their puzzles beforehand.
 The third-place finishers of each gender are eliminated from the remainder of the final challenge, and win $15,000, while the top two teams of each gender advance to the next phase of the final challenge.